Lidiadev/price-aggregator/README.md

 ## Overview
-Price Aggregator is a a microservice for aggregation, retrieval and caching of prices of financial instruments.
+Price Aggregator is a microservice for aggregation, retrieval and caching of prices of financial instruments.

 The microservice is providing the following functionalities: